Change a Policy's Scoring System within a Space

 -

-In the Score by drop-down list, select the scoring method to use for the policy in the current space.
+In the Score by drop-down list, select the scoring system to use for the policy in this space.